Best Smart Plugs for Home Office Automation in 2026

 5. Kasa EP25 (4-pack) — Best Budget

-The 4-pack format makes the EP25 the right choice for outfitting a complete office setup: desk lamp, monitor power strip, space heater, and a spare — all configured with the same work-hours schedule in one app, at the lowest total cost on this list.
+The 4-pack format fits a full desk setup: lamp, monitor strip, space heater, and a spare — all on the same work-hours schedule, all reporting energy consumption per device, at the lowest total cost on this list.

 Comparison Table